19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) making a payment under subsection (2) or (5),

-1shall not, in respect of each member, exceed the prescribed amount.
+\*shall not, in respect of each member, exceed the prescribed amount.

-1Prescribed amount shall be $2 million for the purposes of section 186(10) — see G.N.
+\*Prescribed amount shall be $2 million for the purposes of section 186(1) — see G.N.
 No. S 367/2005.

 (11) Subject to the provisions of this section —